-- Module sets the serial number of modules at the right of the PLC.
+- 1. This instruction is available for PLC with FW V1.08.00 or later. - 2.
+Module sets the serial number of modules at the right of the PLC.
 The first one is number 1, the second one is number 2 and so on.
 Whatever modules at the right of the PLC must be numbered.
 The maximum number is 32.
 The instruction is exclusive to the PU modules at the right of the PLC and is not applicable to the PU modules at the right of the remote module.
-If the specified module is not a PU module, the error flag Error will change to On. - Axis sets the output axis number for the specified PU module.
-The setting values 1~4 represent the axis1~axis4 2. output of the specified PU module respectively.
-If the PU module has no corresponding axis number for output, the error flag Error will change to On. - 3.
-JogSpeed sets the jog output frequency.
+If the specified module is not a PU module, the error flag Error will change to ON. - 3.
+Axis sets the output axis number for the specified PU module.
+The setting values 1~4 represent the axis1~axis4 output of the specified PU module respectively.
+If the PU module has no corresponding axis number for output, the error flag Error will change to ON.

+- 4. JogSpeed sets the jog output frequency.
 The setting value is a signed 32 bit value within the range of -100,000 ~ 100,000 (Hz).
 When the value is greater than 0, the output will go in the positive direction (and the direction output point is off).
 When the value is less than 0, the output will go in the negative direction (and the direction output point is on).
-When the value is 0, the output will stop.

-- 4. If any error occurs as the instruction is in process of the output, the Error flag changes to On.
-Refer to the error codes that ErrCode shows for the trouble shooting. - 5.
+When the value is 0, the output will stop. - 5.
+If any error occurs as the instruction is in process of the output, the Error flag changes to ON.
+Refer to the error codes that ErrCode shows for the trouble shooting. - 6.
 The error codes that ErrCode shows are listed in the following table.